internetofwater/Glossary/Vocabularies/ReadME.md

 Rename Template.xlsx file to a suitable concatenation of agency and vocabulary (e.g. ut-udwq-g for 'Utah Department of Water Quality Glossary).

-### Step 5: Push Files to GitHub Repository
+### Step 6: Push Files to GitHub Repository
 Push agency.xlsx file and text extract .py file to an appropriate organization-level folder in the 'Vocabularies' folder in this repository.

-### Step 6: Update Assignment Table
+### Step 7: Update Assignment Table Again
-Fill in below State Agency Assignments table.
+Please update the below State Agency Assignments table that your assignment is complete.
 - **‘Assigned to…’ column with your name.**
 - **‘Agency & State’ column with name of agency.xlsx file from previous step.**
 - **Completed?’ column with Yes or No.**